oclint/oclint-docs/manual/oclint-xcodebuild.rst

 oclint-xcodebuild Manual
 ========================

-``oclint-xcodebuild`` is a helpful program that extracts adequate compiler options from ``xcodebuild`` execution log, converts them into JSON Compilation Database format, and save it into ``compile_commands.json`` file.
+For developers who use Xcode, ``oclint-xcodebuild`` is a helpful program that extracts adequate compiler options from ``xcodebuild`` execution log, converts them into JSON Compilation Database format, and save it into ``compile_commands.json`` file.

 .. seealso::